-When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in a closed space without an effective exhaust extraction system.
+When running the engine, always make sure there is sufficient ventilation, and do not start or run the engine in a closed space.

 Engine failure High engine speeds in cold engines have a negative effect on the service life of the engine.